danvick/yii2-jumbefupi/README.md

 ### Sending a message

-Note: `yii2-jumbefupi` extension uses the `yii2-httpclient` and 'baseUrl' is already set in the JF extension itself.
-The current API base URL is 'https://api.jumbefupi.com/v2'
+> Note: `yii2-jumbefupi` extension uses the `yii2-httpclient` and 'baseUrl' is already set in the yii2-jumbefupi extension itself.
+The current API base URL is `https://api.jumbefupi.com/v2`

 ```php
 use danvick\jumbefupi\TextMessage;